RahafMuwaed/Capstone-SADA/README.md

 ## 📄 License

-This project is licensed under the MIT License — see the LICENSE file for details.
+This project is licensed under All Rights Reserved — see the LICENSE file for details.